There are 26 plants that grow without sunlight, they need indirect exposure, some even thrive in artificial light and

 Also read: Best Low Maintenance Houseplants

 Philodendron easily adapts to low-light conditions and growing them is similar to pothos.
 They come in both vine and shrub varieties.

 One of the most beautiful foliage plants you should grow in your home.
-It grows well in light shade but the plant is demanding, it has specific minimum temperature 55 F (13 C) requirement that should be maintained.
+It grows well in light shade but the plant is demanding, it has specific minimum temperature of 55 F (13 C) requirement that should be maintained.

 It prefers frequent watering (watering should be done according to the light condition and temperature) and slightly moist soil.

-Calatheas are tropical plant and a bit to grow in cooler climates and so the prayer plant but it is one alternative you can go for, it is comparatively easy to grow plant than calathea.
+Calatheas are tropical plant and a bit difficult to grow in cooler climates and so the prayer plant but it is one alternative you can go for, it is comparatively easy to grow plant than calathea.
 It grows well in moderate light without direct access to the sun.
 If the plant is kept in too much light the leaves begin to curl and wither.

 Watch out for pests especially spider mites.

 Also read: Best Flowering Houseplants

 Sword fern can become a beautiful evergreen houseplant.
 Like other houseplants don’t place this in direct sunlight but provide it all day long bright indirect sunlight.
 Growing it is similar to Boston fern.

 It grows well in acidic soil.
 Keep the soil lightly moist but well draining.
 It loves humid surroundings, so do regular misting to maintain the humidity levels.

 Peperomia is small striking adorable houseplant that grows up to only 6 inches tall.
 Due to its thick foliage, it is often considered as succulent, which is not true.

 Peperomia likes slightly moist soil and humidity but watering should be reduced in winter.
 Spraying the plant’s leaves is helpful in maintaining the humidity level.

-Commonly known as money plant in South East Asia, it’s widely grown as a houseplant in Asian countries.
-This extremely low maintenance vine grows without direct sunlight.
+Commonly known as the money plant in South East Asia, it’s widely grown as a houseplant in Asian countries.
+This extremely low maintenance vine grows easily without direct sunlight.